 The documentation set for this product strives to use bias-free language.
 For the purposes of this documentation set, bias-free is defined as language that does not imply discrimination based on age, disability, gender, racial identity, ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
 Exceptions may be present in the documentation due to language that is hardcoded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.
 Learn more about how Cisco is using Inclusive Language.

-The document will help to provide an understanding of the queue structure and buffers on the Catalyst 3650/3850 platform.
-It also provides example on how output drops can be mitigated to a certain extent.
+This document describes the queue structure and buffers on the Catalyst 3650/3850 platform and provides examples on how output drops are mitigated.

-Cisco recommends that you have basic knowledge of QoS on Catalyst platform.
+Cisco recommends that you have basic knowledge of Quality of Service (QoS) on Catalyst platform.

 The information in this document is based on these software and hardware versions:

 The default soft buffer limit is set to 400 (which is the max threshold).
-The threshold would determine the maximum number of soft buffers that can be borrowed from the common pool.
+The threshold determines the maximum number of soft buffers that can be borrowed from the common pool.

 When no service-policy is applied, there are 2 default queues (queue 0 and queue 1).
 The queue-0 is used for control traffic (DSCP 32 or 48 or 56) and queue-1 is used for data traffic.

-By default, queue 0 will be given 40% of the buffers that are available for the interface as its hard buffers. i.e. 120 buffers are allocated for queue 0 in the context of 1G ports; 720 buffers in the context of 10G ports.
-The softmax, the maximum soft buffers, for this queue is set to 480 (calculated as 400% of 120) for 1GB ports and 2880 for 10GB ports, where 400 is the default max threshold that is configured for any queue.
+By default, queue 0 can be given 40% of the buffers that are available for the interface as its hard buffers.
+That is, 120 buffers are allocated for queue 0 in the context of 1G ports; 720 buffers in the context of 10G ports.
+The Softmax, the maximum soft buffers, for this queue is set to 480 (calculated as 400% of 120) for 1GB ports and 2880 for 10GB ports, where 400 is the default max threshold that is configured for any queue.

 Queue 1 does not have any hard buffers allocated.
-The soft buffer value for queue-1 is calculated as 400% of the interface's remaining buffer after being allocated to queue-0.
+The soft buffer value for queue-1 is calculated as 400% of the interface buffer that remains after it is allocated to queue-0.
 So, it is 400% of 180 for 1Gig interface and 400% of 1800 for a 10Gig interface.

-The show command that can be used to see this allocation is ‘show platform qos queue config <interface>’.
+command that can be used to see this allocation is show platform qos queue config <interface>.

 3850#show platform qos queue config gigabitEthernet 1/0/1 DATA Port:20 GPN:66 AFD:Disabled QoSMap:0 HW Queues: 160 - 167 DrainFast:Disabled PortSoftStart:1 - 1080 ---------------------------------------------------------- DTS Hardmax Softmax PortSMin GlblSMin PortStEnd --- -------- -------- -------- --------- --------- 0 1 5 120 6 480 6 320 0 0 3 1440 1 1 4 0 7 720 3 480 2 180 3 1440 2 1 4 0 5 0 5 0 0 0 3 1440 3 1 4 0 5 0 5 0 0 0 3 1440 4 1 4 0 5 0 5 0 0 0 3 1440 5 1 4 0 5 0 5 0 0 0 3 1440 6 1 4 0 5 0 5 0 0 0 3 1440 7 1 4 0 5 0 5 0 0 0 3 1440 <<output omitted>>